 My name is Nathaniel Chapman, and I can build just about anything.
-From robotic arms and custom vintage motorcycles, to homemade model rocket engines and embedded household gadgets, I have been building things for most of my life.
+From spaceflight hardware, robotic arms and custom vintage motorcycles, to embedded household gadgets and art projects, I have been building things for most of my life.

-I am currently a first-year graduate student in the Masters of Robotic Systems Development program at Carnegie Mellon University.
-Among my student projects, I have lead the power system team in developing a prototype rover for the Google Lunar X Prize, I am also working with a smaller development team to prototype a hull-crawler robot for spacecraft external maintenance operations, as well as developing a sample business plan for a ‘smart-fridge’ kitchen inventory automation system.
+Prior to that, I earned my Masters in Robotic Systems Development from Carnegie Mellon University.
+My coursework was focused on Robotics technical design, systems engineering, entrepeneurship and project management.
+Among my student projects, I worked on a prototype rover for the Google Lunar X Prize, as well as working with a smaller development team to prototype a hull-crawler robot for on-orbit spacecraft inspections and developing a sample business plan for a ‘smart-fridge’ kitchen inventory automation system.

-In the past, I’ve worked as a blacksmith, an IT admin, a web developer, QA tester, and a teacher for summer camp and overnight science programs.
-I also rebuild old motorcycles, create all manner of gadgets and doodads for around the house, write poetry, teach swing dancing, brew beer, and even sculpt when the mood strikes.
+My undergraduate degree was a BS in Computer Science from the University of Washington focused on embedded systems.
+I’ve also worked as a blacksmith, an IT admin, a web developer, QA tester, and a teacher for summer camp and overnight science programs.
+I also maintain a large set of hobbies, including rebuilding old motorcycles, 3D printing and CNC Machining, brewing, swing dancing, ceramics, carpentry, as well as lighting design and mixed-media sculpture.